-4. Temporary borrowing
+5. Temporary borrowing

-The Board has credit facilities available to a maximum of \$10,000 to address operating requirements.
+The Board has credit facilities available to a maximum of \$10,000,000 to address operating requirements.
 All loans are due on demand and carry an interest rate of prime less 1 percent.
-As at August 31, 2019, the amount drawn was \$nil (2018 - \$nil).
+As at August 31, 2022, the amount drawn was nil (2021 - nil).

-The Board has demand interim bridge credit available to the maximum of \$49,510 (2018 - \$48,528) to bridge finance capital project expenditures.
+The Board has demand interim bridge credit available to the maximum of \$44,582,977 (2021 - \$44,582,977) to bridge finance capital project expenditures.
 All loans are due on demand and are in the form of bankers' acceptance notes.
 Interest on the operating facilities carry an interest rate of prime lending rate minus 0.75 percent.

-As at August 31, 2019, the amount drawn under the bankers' acceptance facility was \$2,000 (2018 - \$nil) at a rate of 2.70 percent.
+As at August 31, 2022, the amount drawn under the bankers' acceptance facility was \$3,094,747 (2021 - \$3,876,146).

-5. Deferred revenue
+6. Deferred revenue

 Revenues received that are restricted for specific purposes by legislation, regulation or agreement are included in deferred revenue and reported on the consolidated statement of financial position.
+Deferred revenue set-aside for specific purposes by legislation, regulation or agreement as at August 31, 2022 is comprised of: